Dream Weaver LogoDream Weaver

 5. Rewrite the Dream

 Practice visualizing a different ending while awake.
 This technique (Image Rehearsal Therapy) is clinically proven to change recurring dreams.
+If the pattern feels like a nightmare, explore our nightmares guide for more support.

 6. Dialogue with the Dream